Current Team Members

 In her leisure time she plays basketball, goes swimming or spends time with her friends.

 Since 2007 Henrik is a student at the Freie Universität Berlin and currently prepares for his bachelor thesis in computer science.
 Afterwards his focus will be on finishing his master studies until 2012.
 Since February 2010 he supports the AutoNOMOS team as a student assistant.
 He gained his first project experiences as an intern at Funkwerk AG and student apprentice at a multitouch project at the working group “Artificial Intelligence”.

-Lately Henrik has been working on the simulator and further he will be focusing on visualisation of the crossing behaviour.
+Lately Henrik has been working on the simulator and further he will be focusing on visualization of the crossing behavior.